kiliman/remix-typedjson/README.md

 # remix-typedjson

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This package is a replacement for [`superjson`](https://github.com/blitz-js/superjson) to use in your Remix app.
 It handles a subset of types that `superjson` supports, but is faster and smaller.

+NOTE: Although faster, `remix-typedjson` is nowhere near as flexible as `superjson`.
+It only supports a subset of types with no extensibility.
+If you need the advanced features of `superjson`, then I definitely recommend it.

 Example site: https://remix-typedjson-example-production.up.railway.app/